GoodnessJames/alx-low_level_programming/0x0E-structures_typedef/README.md

 # Project: 0x0E.
 C - Structures, typedef

 This project is centered on the following points:
-- Structures
+- Structures in C
 - Structure documentation
 - Typdef

+The following are descriptions of each file created for solving the tasks in the project:

 ## Task 0

-The file (dog.h) in this task define a new type struct dog with the following elements:
+The file (dog.h) in this task defines a new type struct dog with the following elements:
 - name, type = char *
 - age, type = float
 - owner, type = char *